 Additionally, the decision to change industries is tied to lowered performance in the new venture because entrepreneurs lack the relevant, industry-specific expertise to achieve success in an unfamiliar industry.
 This study also showed that entrepreneurs, regardless of their level of experience, suffer a penalty from changing industries.
 This finding is important because it reveals that entrepreneurs who change industries will do so at a cost, even if they have achieved success in the past.

 Serial entrepreneurs who want to be successful at a new venture in the same industry are well-equipped with the expertise they have gained from previous ventures.
 However, this expertise is less applicable in an unfamiliar industry.
 Therefore, the researchers suggest that other types of experience (e.g., strategy, management style, decision-making style), which tend to be more adaptable than industry-specific experience, could be more useful for entrepreneurs who start a business in an unfamiliar industry.

 This study has implications for investors looking to fund a new venture.
 Investors will be more successful if they work with entrepreneurs who have already established themselves in the industry relevant to their venture.
-When investors fund ventures led by entrepreneurs who have changed industries, they should make sure these individuals have managerial skills that will help them adapt to an unfamiliar context.
+When investors fund ventures led by entrepreneurs who have changed industries, they should make sure these individuals have managerial skills and other skills that will help them adapt to an unfamiliar context.

 Eggers, J. P., & Song, L. (2014).
 Dealing with Failure: Serial Entrepreneurs and the Costs of Changing Industries Between Ventures.
 Academy of Management Journal, 58(6), 1785-1803.